gvwilson/sensibleadventures/nardica/nardica.md

 Honesty did most of the talking.
-Induction wouldn't be so bad---the Marines needed people with tech skills the same as everyone else, so they'd prolly put her to work doing that.
+Induction wouldn't be so bad---the Marines needed people with tech skills the same as everyone else, so they'd prolly put them to work doing that.
-She knew tons more about salvage and repair than any crufty old core, and what she didn't know, she could ask uppa her First and Second or Iffy, right?
+They knew tons more about salvage and repair than any crufty old core, and what they didn't know, they could ask their First and Second or Iffy, right?

 "I s'pose," Iffy allowed.

 "Oh c'mon."
-Honesty bumped her hip against Iffy's.
+Honesty bumped their hip against Iffy's.
-"M' First and Uncle Osman 'long by Pier Nine asked two different cores about that pump she showed you.
+"M' First and Uncle Osman 'long by Pier Nine asked two different cores about that pump they conned you.
 They neither had a siggy what it was, an' then you jus' come right out an' tell 'em.
-The stuff you have in your head," she finished admiringly, shaking her own in wonder.
+The stuff you have in your head," they finished admiringly, shaking their own in wonder.

 *I'd feel better about it if I knew how it got there,* Iffy thought.
 For the thousandth time she wondered